 An essay describing a place that no longer exists, in a way—western Illinois.
 Written nearly twenty years ago, it describes economic stagnation and population loss that has only grown worse since.
 Any number of remedies have been prescribed for this ailing region, from better roads to faster broadband.
 Some have helped—here and there, for a while—but further decline seems inevitable.

-Some of this materials appears in slightly different form in my book, Corn Kings and One-Horse- Thieves.
+This is taken from the draft of my never-published guide to Illinois history and culture.
+(See Publications for more about that project.)
+Some of this material appears in slightly different form in my book, Corn Kings and One-Horse Thieves.

 Like the rest of Illinois’s broad midsection, western Illinois replicates within its borders the larger social and cultural divisions of the state as a whole.
 Physically, its central part (roughly from Peoria to Quincy) is indistinguishable from the Illinois that lies across the Illinois River to the east.
 Its northern part—Galesburg, Kewanee, and environs—is demographically and geographically akin to northern Illinois, which it abuts.
 The southernmost bit around Pike County is in culture and topography a bit of deep southern Illinois that has been marooned north of I-70; the noted novelist and critic Floyd Dell grew up there, and described it as “vaguely permeated by Southern influences—a touch of laziness, quite a lot of mud, and, like the scent of honeysuckle, a whiff of the romantic attitude toward life . . . .”

 Perhaps it is because the region is more like other parts of Illinois than it is any single thing in itself, it is easy to overlook.
-In 1972, a Western Illinois University student named Neal Gamm was irked—as was many a resident of western Illinois in those days—at the state’s political decision-makers.
-Before the Civil War, that triangle of land that lies south of the future Interstate 80 between the Illinois and Mississippi rivers seemed laden with promise.
+In 1972, a Western Illinois University student named Neal Gamm was irked at the state’s political decision-makers, as was many a resident of western Illinois in those days.
+Prior to the Civil War, that triangle of land that lies south of the future Interstate 80 between the Illinois and Mississippi rivers seemed laden with promise.
 Quincy was among the Illinois cities with more than 10,000 residents in 1860, and a third, Galesburg, reached that rank in 1870.
 By the end of the 20th century the region was a place politicians could afford to overlook when it came time to allocate public resources of all kinds, from the essential (highway money) to the merely necessary (public radio stations).

 Like every good joke, Gamm’s Forgottonia plan made a point.
 Even a facetious secession movement was enough to focus attention on the region's concerns among state lawmakers in Springfield.
 The secession talk is no longer heard but the name has stuck.
 It has been adopted as name for hobby clubs such as the FDG Club (for Forgottonia Depression Glass) in Bushnell, and newspaper reporters gratefully use “Forgottonia” when they need to brighten dull articles about western Illinois.